MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-net/minecraft-server-net.md

 ---
 # `@minecraft/server-net` Module

 The `@minecraft/server-net` module contains types for executing HTTP-based requests.
 This module can only be used on Bedrock Dedicated Server.
+These APIs do not function within the Minecraft game client or within Minecraft Realms.

 > [!CAUTION]
 > This module is still in pre-release.
 It may change or it may be removed in future releases.